Castile Soap - What is it?

 Castile soap can be used to make a natural deodorant.
 Add 1/2 teaspoon of castile soap and 1 teaspoon of sea salt to a small spray bottle and use in the underarm area as needed.

 Add 1 part of castile soap to 10 parts of water to make a liquid dish soap.

 Use a natural option to replace your usual dishwasher detergent.
 Mix equal parts of castile soap and water in a bottle.
 Fill your detergent compartment as normal.

 5. Window cleaner

 Freshen up and shine your windows with a natural spray.
-Use 1 tablespoon of castile soap in a quart of water to clean your windows.
+Use 1 tablespoon of castile soap in a litre of water to clean your windows.
 Then rinse using soda water and dry the windows with newspaper.